ElandaOfficial/venum/README.md

 ![venum.logo](https://i.imgur.com/raM6O1h.png)

 venum is an attempt to make enums more meaningful.
-The purpose of this library is not to polish up the existing concept of C/C++ venums, but instead to create a new type of enums: venums
+The purpose of this library is not to polish up the existing concept of C/C++ enums, but instead to create a new type of enums: venums

 Short for virtual-enum, venums try to give constants more data to play with.